Brayconn/AllSeeingEye/Manual.md

 ## Overall structure
 The struture of ASE is very different from any other pixel editor, namely Booster's Lab and Cave Editor.
+Whereas those editors regularly make changes to the exe, ASE does not.
-On the contrary, ASE works off of a "project file", an XML file with the extension `.gux`, that holds all the info about your exe.
+Instead, it works off of a "project file", an XML file with the extension `.gux`, that holds all the info about your exe.

 Because of this, you will need to save your project file in a safe place if you're going to patch your exe.
 If you aren't going to patch your exe, you *can* survive without saving, but it's still not recommended.